goektu/Robuk/README.md

 # Robuk
-A driven Ising model, with multiple first-order and second-order phase transitions.
+A driven coupled Ising model, with multiple first-order and second-order phase transitions.
 [Code available on Github](https://github.com/goektu/Robuk)

+These phase transitions happen at points with exact trigonometric closed-form expressions.
+Transformation of these trigonometric expressions into Boltzmann factor returns a $tan^2(x) + tan(x)$ equation that is plotted straight from the cellular automaton, showing a critical point inside the driven model that has the lowest energy.

 [Download Portfolio](https://github.com/goektu/Robuk/files/13787025/Portfolio.pdf)